GabrielAlexandruRadu/EntrevistaTecnica/README.md

 # task_manager

+Fairly simple project to deploy a back with different endpoints.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.